0-complexity/OORKiller/specs.md

 To be defined

 ### Network
-- check for duplicated mac addresses
+Check for duplicated mac addresses between all nodes.
+ORK should monitor the ARP packets and detect duplicated mac addresses.
+ORK put the duplicated interface down.

 ## Architecture
 - All the thresholds and limits should be configurable and not hardcoded.